homerhanumat/addinplots/README.md

 # addinplots

+## NOTE

+As of Version 0.1.5 all plotting function sother than `cloudplotAddin()` are deprecated and will be removed in the next version.

 ## Introduction

 This is a package of Addins.
 For more about Addins and how to use them, please see